liqotech/liqo/docs/pages/User/Install/pre-install.md

 ---
 title: Pre-Install
-weight: 2
+weight: 1
 ---

 ## Introduction

-Liqo can be installed on every sort of clusters, either in on premise or cloud clusters.
-To peer two cluster together, they should (1) discover each other and (2) negotiate parameters and activate the peering.
+Liqo can be installed on different types of clusters, either on-premise or on public cloud providers.
+To peer two cluster together, they must (1) discover each other, (2) negotiate the required parameters and (3) activate the peering.

 As presented in a [dedicated section](/user/post-install/discovery), Liqo has several mechanisms to handle new clusters discovery (LAN, DNS, Manual).
 Despite LAN discovery is limited to very specific use-cases (when clusters are in the same broadcast domain), DNS and Manual discovery can be applied to many scenarios.
 However, the clusters should satisfy few peering requirements.
 In particular, the configuration depends on the type of connectivity between the two clusters.